 Whatever path you choose in your CRM strategy, email marketing usually plays a (big) part.
 Therefore, it’s extremely important to assess CRM requirements and future needs when choosing an email marketing vendor or writing a request for proposal.
 The relation between CRM systems and email tools can be handled in various ways.
 Some companies use a CRM system’s built-in email functionality.
 Others rely on APIs to use the functions of email marketing tools, while some only synchronize data between systems.

-As with email tools, many CRM vendors now offer their software as a service (SaaS) with web-based access (cloud computing).
+As with email tools, most CRM vendors now offer their software as a service (SaaS) with web-based access, so you don’t have to install anything locally.